One of the most common questions I get as an SEO professional is “How long does SEO take?”

 If you’re using methods that don’t meet Google’s Webmaster Guidelines, and you have an abrupt increase in the number of inbound links that trigger a manual review, you could end up facing a penalty.

 This looks natural:

 This looks less natural but depending on other factors, such as recent media coverage, a new product launch, or a killer content marketing campaign, it could be completely natural:

-This looks about as natural as orange spray tan:
+This looks about as natural as a spray tan: